timescale/docs/self-hosted/upgrades/downgrade.md

     ALTER EXTENSION timescaledb UPDATE TO '2.17.0';
     ```

-1. **Check that you have downgraded to the correct version TimescaleDB**
+1. **Check that you have downgraded to the correct version of TimescaleDB**

     ```sql
     \dx timescaledb;